 The journey of integrating these knowledge systems is ongoing, requiring patience, respect, and a willingness to challenge long-held assumptions.
 However, the potential rewards – in terms of more effective climate strategies, preservation of cultural wisdom, and a more holistic approach to environmental stewardship – are immense.

-As we move forward in our fight against climate change, this integration of knowledge systems offers not just hope for more effective policies but a model for how different ways of knowing can come together to address the greatest challenge of our time.
+As we move forward in our fight against climate change, this integration of Indigenous traditional knowledge systems offers not just hope for more effective policies, but a model for how different ways of knowing can come together to address the greatest challenge of our time.

 Blog by Rye Karonhiowanen Barberstock